-The primary objective of this paper is to examine how and to what extent changes in income tax rates and income tax deductions affect income inequality from longitudinal perspectives, by using microdata from Japanese individuals and households.
-The findings of this paper could shed light on the effects of tax rates and tax deduction on tax progressivity.
-First, redistributive effects of the Japanese income tax are likely to decline for the period 1984-2009.
-Second, the income tax reforms, i.e., reduction in tax rates and increase in tax base, give rise to greater redistributive effects of income tax rates show the same trends with respect to the redistributive effects of tax changes on pretax income over the period.
+The primary objective of this paper is to examine how, and to what extent, changes in income tax rates and income tax deductions affect income inequality from a longitudinal perspective, by using microdata of Japanese individuals and households.
+The findings of this paper could shed light on the effects of tax rates and tax deductions on tax progressivity.
+First, redistributive effects of Japanese income tax reforms declined for the period from 1984-2009.
+Second, the tax reforms with reductions in tax rates and in tax base gave rise to greater redistributive effects of income tax rates and smaller redistributive effects of tax base.
+Third, any progressivity measure and approach to determine pretax income showed the same trends, with respect to the redistributive effects of tax reforms.

-Keywords: Income taxation, redistribution, tax deduction, tax rates JEL classification: D3, H2, H24
+Keywords: Income taxation, redistribution, tax deduction, tax rate JEL classification: D3, H2, H24

-1 Tel.: +81-(0)92-642-4272; fax: +81-(0)92-642-4272; e-mail: tmiyazak@econ.kyushu-u.ac.jp.
+&lt;sup>1 Tel.: +81-(0)92-642-4272; fax: +81-(0)92-642-4272; e-mail: tmiyazak@econ.kyushu-u.ac.jp.

-2 We thank the seminar participants at Kyushu University and the 2014 Japanese Economic Association Spring Meeting at Doshisha University for helpful discussion contributions.
-We are also grateful to Minoru Hayashida and Masahiko Nakazawa for their comments and suggestions.
+&lt;sup>2 We would like to thank Minoru Hayashida and Masahiko Nakazawa and the seminar participants at Kyushu University and the 2014 Japanese Economic Association Spring Meeting at Doshisha University for their helpful comments.
 This work was supported by the Joint Usage and Research Center, Institute of Economic Research, Hitotsubashi University.